 A team of academics from Queen Mary University of London have successfully secured funding for a major research project led by Professor Andrew Prendergast from Queen Mary’s Blizard Institute and Dr Bwakura-Dangarembizi from the University of Zimbabwe.

 The project, Multimorbidity in Children with HIV and Severe Acute Malnutrition in Sub-Saharan Africa, is to be funded from a £4.9 million grant from the National Institute for Health Research (NIHR).
-The multi-institutional and multi-national research includes the Zvitambo Institute for Maternal and Child Health Research in Harare, the KEMRI Wellcome Trust Research Programme, which is a partnership between the Kenya Medical Research Institute and University of Oxford, as well as the University of Cambridge and London School of Hygiene and Tropical Medicine in the UK, University of Washington in the USA, and Wageningen University in the Netherlands.
+The multi-institutional and multi-national research includes the Zvitambo Institute for Maternal and Child Health Research in Harare, the Tropical Gastroenterology and Nutrition Group (TROPGAN) in Zambia, the KEMRI Wellcome Trust Research Programme, which is a partnership between the Kenya Medical Research Institute and University of Oxford, as well as the University of Cambridge and London School of Hygiene and Tropical Medicine in the UK, University of Washington in the USA, and Wageningen University in the Netherlands.

 Professor Kavita Datta and Dr Tim Brown, both from Queen Mary’s School of Geography will co-lead on the social science aspects of the project.
+Professor Paul Kelly from the Faculty of Medicine and Dentistry will work on developing a Ready to Use Therapeutic Food product for children leaving hospital.
 The interdisciplinary research programme will be undertaken across three countries (Zimbabwe, Zambia and Kenya) and aims to promote survival, healthy growth, and development amongst children admitted to hospital with concurrent HIV and severe acute malnutrition (HIV-SAM).